charliegerard/whereami.js/README.md

 ### Record data

-Record data in each room you'd like to be able to predict later with the `learn` command.
+In each room you'd like to use, record data by using the command `whereamijs learn <room>`.

 Example: